Are you looking for the best places to travel alone in Asia?

 This country has something to offer to every kind of traveller.
 If you’re seeking adventure, go for a hike in the northern part of the country, such as in the Hunza Valley in Gilgit.
 The views of the mountains there are absolutely incredible.

 For delicious local cuisine and majestic architecture, make sure to spend a few days in Lahore, the cultural and food capital of the country.

-One of the best places to visit in Lahore is Badshahi Mosque, an amazing jewel of the Mughal Empire.
-You’ll not only be amazed by the stunning architecture of the mosque, but can also enjoy exquisite local dishes at the famous Fort Road Food Street nearby.
+One of the best places to visit in Lahore is the Badshahi Mosque, an amazing jewel of the Mughal Empire.
+You’ll not only be amazed by the stunning architecture of the mosque but can also enjoy exquisite local dishes at the famous Fort Road Food Street nearby.

 Reasons to visit Pakistan as a solo traveller